hhashifa-port/Predictive-Maintenance-Dashboard/README.md

 # Predictive Maintenance Diagnostic System
 This project delivers an end-to-end Machine Learning solution to predict and diagnose industrial machine failures.
 Using the [AI4I 2020 Predictive Maintenance Dataset](https://archive.ics.uci.edu/dataset/601/ai4i+2020+predictive+maintenance+dataset), the system classifies specific failure types, enabling proactive maintenance and reducing operational downtime.

+## Live Demo
+You can access the interactive dashboard here: [Predictive-Maintenance-Dashboard](https://predictive-maintenance-dashboard-atulzfmv2ckqzqclgubmd5.streamlit.app/) <br>
+Or you can simulate this project in colab: [Open in Colab](https://colab.research.google.com/drive/1NU4VwO8CnGITqupOTythkP3khHhjQ3lX#scrollTo=IokAQ7MVm2WI)

 ## Problem Statement
 Unplanned machine failures are a significant cost driver in manufacturing.
 The challenges addressed in this project include:
 - Early Detection: Predicting failure before it occurs to prevent secondary damage.